fastmcp-me/patsnap-mcp/README.md

 ## Features

 - **get_patent_trends**: Analyze annual application and issued trends for patents using PatSnap's Application and Issued Trend API.
 Supports filtering by keywords, IPC classification, application/publication dates, and patent authority.
+- **get_word_cloud**: Get a snapshot view of keywords and phrases in the technology space from the most recent 5,000 publications using PatSnap's Word Cloud API.
+Returns up to the top 100 keywords.
+Supports filtering by keywords or IPC.
 - Additional tools for patent technology trend investigation are planned, focusing on features classified under Technology Key Report.

 ## Setup